(If you like this blog, please share it. Thanks!)

 The summer months are around the corner and college seniors will start their journey to post-graduate life.
 The first step on that journey is nailing down a job out of college.
 Unfortunately, in today’s competitive PR job market, it is easier said than done.

 It’s difficult to sweep employers off their feet when they’re interviewing numerous, highly qualified candidates on a daily basis.
 In the PR industry specifically, candidates must possess certain qualifications if they want to “wow” the interviewer.
-As a former, recent graduate, I’ve identified the following key traits that students fresh out of college should convey to set themselves apart within an over-saturated and extremely competitive talent pool:
+As a former, recent graduate, I’ve identified the following PR interview tips and key traits that students fresh out of college should convey to set themselves apart within an over-saturated and extremely competitive talent pool:

 Communications capabilities.
 Ask questions.
 Show interest in the PR job you are applying for, and the company that is interviewing you.
 Speak up about your experiences and show you can take on the work you want to do.
 Discuss your interests and areas of expertise to demonstrate your drive and determination to excel if hired.
 In order to communicate intelligently during the interview, research the company or agency and its clients, stakeholders, products and services ahead of the meeting.
 It’s easier to have an engaging conversation if you know about the company’s mission, history, market, etc.